Obong2024/LITA-Capstone-Project-1/README.md

-# LITA-Capstone-Project-Documentation
+# LITA-Capstone-Project-1-Documentation

-I am a data analyst in training with LADIES IN TECH AFRICA INCUBATOR HUB, where I am developing expertise in data manipulation, analysis, and visualization.
-This immersive experience is deepening my understanding of data-driven decision-making, enabling me to uncover significant patterns and insights through practical, project-based learning.
+I am a data analyst in training at LADIES IN TECH AFRICA INCUBATOR HUB, where I am honing my skills in data manipulation, analysis, and visualization.
+This comprehensive experience is enhancing my understanding of data-driven decision-making, empowering me to uncover valuable patterns and insights through hands-on, project-based learning

-### Project 1:  SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE
+### Title of Project:  SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE

 [Project Overview](#project-overview)